itadinanta/itadinanta.github.io/_posts/2016-08-14-rust-oids-release.md

-## Rust-oids project release

-I've just given a name to my Rust language experiments and released as a project at [Rust-oids](https://github.com/rust-oids)
+I've just given a name to my Rust A-Life experiments and released them as a project at [Rust-oids](https://github.com/rust-oids)

 ## Rust-oids